Aromatase inhibitor

-Aromatase inhibitors (AIs) are a class of drugs used in the treatment of breast cancer in postmenopausal women and in men, and gynecomastia in men.
-They may also be used off-label to reduce estrogen conversion when supplementing testosterone exogenously.
-They may also be used for chemoprevention in women at high risk for breast cancer.
+Aromatase inhibitors (AIs) are a class of drugs that block the enzyme aromatase, which is responsible for converting androgens into estrogens.
+They are primarily used in the treatment of hormone receptor-positive breast cancer, particularly in postmenopausal women, but can also be used in premenopausal women when combined with ovarian suppression therapy.
+AIs are also used in men for conditions such as gynecomastia and hormone-sensitive cancers, and may be used off-label to manage estrogen levels during testosterone therapy.
+Additionally, they are sometimes used for chemoprevention in individuals at high risk of developing breast cancer.

 Aromatase is the enzyme that catalyzes a key aromatization step in the synthesis of estrogen.
 It converts the enone ring of androgen precursors such as testosterone, to a phenol, completing the synthesis of estrogen.
 As such, AIs are estrogen synthesis inhibitors.
 Because hormone-positive breast and ovarian cancers are dependent on estrogen for growth, AIs are taken to either block the production of estrogen or block the action of estrogen on receptors.

 Medical uses

 Cancer

 In contrast to premenopausal women, in whom most of the estrogen is produced in the ovaries, in postmenopausal women estrogen is mainly produced in peripheral tissues of the body.
 Because some breast cancers respond to estrogen, lowering estrogen production at the site of the cancer (i.e. the adipose tissue of the breast) with aromatase inhibitors has been proven to be an effective treatment for hormone-sensitive breast cancer in postmenopausal women.
 Aromatase inhibitors are generally not used to treat breast cancer in premenopausal women because, prior to menopause, the decrease in estrogen activates the hypothalamus and pituitary axis to increase gonadotropin secretion, which in turn stimulates the ovary to increase androgen production.
 The heightened gonadotropin levels also upregulate the aromatase promoter, increasing aromatase production in the setting of increased androgen substrate.
 This would counteract the effect of the aromatase inhibitor in premenopausal women, as total estrogen would increase.

 Ongoing areas of clinical research include optimizing adjuvant hormonal therapy in postmenopausal women with breast cancer.
 Tamoxifen (a SERM) traditionally was the drug treatment of choice, but the ATAC trial (Arimidex, Tamoxifen, Alone or in Combination) showed that in women with localized estrogen receptor-positive breast cancer, women receiving the AI anastrozole had better results than the tamoxifen group.
 Trials of AIs used as adjuvant therapy, when given to prevent relapse after surgery for breast cancer, show that they are associated with a better disease-free survival than tamoxifen, but few conventionally-analyzed clinicals trials have shown that AIs have an overall survival advantage compared with tamoxifen, and there is no good evidence they are better tolerated.